aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 BOAT_PROTOCOL_USE_HLFABRIC  ?= 1
 ````

 As needed, change the value of the corresponding variable to `1` or `0` to enable or disable the corresponding blockchain protocol.
 Or while compiling the SDK, use make \<BOAT_PROTOCOL_USE_XXX\>=<1|0> to enable or disable the corresponding blockchain protocol.
--Log printing level adjustment
+- Log printing level adjustment
 If necessary, adjust the value of `BOAT_LOG_LEVEL` in the path \<SDKRoot\>/vendor/platform/\<platform_name\>/src/log/boatlog.h to adjust the printer type of the log.

 ### Automatic generation of contract C interface code